-Non-native grassland is a vegetation community characterized by a dense to sparse cover of annual grasses that have evolved to persist in concert with human agricultural practices.
-The project site was dominated by wall barley (Hordeum murinum), common fiddleneck (Amsinckia menziesii), and short-pod mustard (Hirschfeldia incana).
-The non-native grassland totals 8.24 acres.
+Non-native grassland is a vegetation community characterized by a dense to sparse cover of annual grasses frequently associated with past land uses such as grazing and agriculture.
+The project site was dominated by wall barley (Hordeum murinum) and with other non-native grass species scattered throughout, such as ripgut grass (Bromus diandrus) and oats (Avena sp.).
+Additionally, other non-native species were throughout the site such as short-pod mustard (Hirschfeldia incana) and long-beak filaree (Erodium botrys).
+The non-native grassland totals 3.99 acres.